juju/juju/jujupy-description.rst

 It provides fakes for testing, i.e. a fake backend and the convenience function ``get_fake_client``.

-JujuPy is part of Juju CI tools.
+JujuPy is part of Juju CI Tools.
 For code and bugs, see its `Launchpad page`_.

 .. _Launchpad page: https://launchpad.net/juju-ci-tools